 A protein is considered highly bioavailable if it’s easy to digest, absorb, and (after conversion into its constituent amino acids) make into other proteins.
 Some protein rating scales, such as the BV scale, rank proteins based solely on bioavailability.

 Proteins are composed of amino acids, some of which your body can synthesize and others not.
-The ones you need yet cannot synthesize, and thus need to ingest, are called essential amino acids (EAAs).
+The nine you need yet cannot synthesize, and thus need to ingest, are called essential amino acids (EAAs).
 Among those, branched-chain amino acids (BCAAs) are crucial to your muscles, with leucine being especially anabolic.

 Most, but not all.
 Take beef protein powders: you might assume they’re made from meat, which is to say from the animal’s muscles, when most are actually made from collagen boiled from the animal’s skin, bones, and other connective tissues.
 Now, dietary collagen is far from useless; it’s been shown to promote skin and joint health, and it probably promotes bone health too; but it isn’t a complete protein.
 Rich in glycine and proline but poor in BCAAs, it isn’t a good primary source of protein, and is probably not the best muscle builder (though it has shown benefit in elderly women on a low-protein diet and in elderly men).